-So I log in to Mr. Rebates shopping portal, and from there, search for Walmart.
-The site will then show me how much cashback I can earn when I buy something at Walmart, and I then click on ‘Shop Now’ link which will direct me to the Walmart website.
+So I log in to Mr. Rebates shopping portal, and from there, search for Staples.
+The site will then show me how much cashback I can earn when I buy something at Staples, and I then click on ‘Shop Now’ link which will direct me to the Staples website.

 I simply shop as normal, and pay with cashback rewards credit card or Fluz.
 That’s it!
 I’ll get cashback from shopping through the Mr. Rebate portal.
 After Christmas, the price of the headphones will drop, and I will get the price difference (either through the merchant price drop policy or my credit card).
 Additionally, i’ll also get cash back from the credit or Fluz.